Economy of Cornwall: Mining and quarrying

+Plans were made to commercially extract lithium in Cornwall for the first time, in 2017.
+After exploratory drilling conducted during 2020-2021, 7 sites have been identified of which 3 were selected.
+Firstly, the Trelavour Hard Rock extraction project near St Dennis, Cornwall.
+Secondly, the St Austell lithium hydroxide processing plant, which opened in 2024 with full commercial production expected by 2027. lastly, construction of DLE systems at United Downs Deep Geothermal Power within the next 5 years are expected to be process it's lithium-enriched geothermal waters.

 Other industries

 A thriving knitting industry became established in Newquay in the early part of the 20th century.
 In 1905, Madame Hawke began selling machine-knitted garments in a shop in the centre of the town.
 Debenhams was sent a sample of her work and commissioned her as a supplier.
 She opened a factory in Crantock Street, which has since been converted into housing.
 Several competing knitting companies were also set up in the town in this period.

 The county's newest industry is aviation: Cornwall Airport Newquay is the only national and international airport west of Exeter, and is the home of a growing business park with Enterprise Zone status, known as Aerohub.
 There were also plans to establish Spaceport Cornwall at Newquay, in partnership with Goonhilly satellite tracking station near Helston in south Cornwall.
 On 30 September 2022, Spaceport Cornwall was officially launched, with the opening of their Space Systems Integration Facility (SSIF).